AzdiarGazder/mtexTools/README.md

 # [**mtexTools**](https://github.com/AzdiarGazder/mtexTools)
+[**MTEX**](https://mtex-toolbox.github.io/) is a free-to-download Matlab toolbox for analysing electron back-scattering diffraction (EBSD) map data.
+The toolbox is used by researchers from around the world who are interested in script-based microstructure and crystallographic analyses.

+[**MTEX**](https://mtex-toolbox.github.io/) is fully capable of interrogating, processing, and manipulating EBDS map data obtained in several configurations from different OEM vendors.
+Perhaps its single most powerful attribute is that the toolbox itself is fully scriptable.
+This allows users to develop scripts (or codes or programs) to add functionality where needed.
+It enables a fully customisable analytical experience and unlike commercial OEM software suites, provides for an ever evolving library of niche capabilities.

 This webpage is a collated library of additional MTEX functions and their demonstration scripts.
 The functions are directly incorporated into MTEX and can be seamlessly and readily used without modification.

 ---